 DAP remains unswerving in its commitment that Malaysia shall remain as a democratic, secular and multi-religious nation.
 DAP’s co-operation with the other three opposition parties was based on the BA common manifesto, “Towards A Just Malaysia” in order to break the BN’s political hegemony and smash the chains of repression fettering the rights and freedom of Malaysians and undermining justice, freedom, democracy and good governance.
 Once the common objectives of the BA coalition had been tainted by one component party’s insistence that the secular nature of this country should replaced with an Islamic one, it was no longer tenable for DAP to continue in the BA.

 In March 2008 general election, a new political scenario emerged in Malaysia with the unprecedented denial of two-thirds parliamentary majority of the Barisan Nasional and its loss of power in five states – Penang led by a DAP Chief Minister, Perak, Selangor, Kedah and Kelantan.
-This led to the formation of Pakatan Rakyat by the three opposition parties – DAP, Parti Keadilan Rakyat and PAS – which together totalled 82 of the 222 parliamentary seats to usher in a just, united and democratic Malaysia.
+This led to the formation of Pakatan Rakyat by the three opposition parties – DAP, PAS and Parti Keadilan Rakyat (a merger between PKN and PRM) – which together totalled 82 of the 222 parliamentary seats to usher in a just, united and democratic Malaysia.

-DAP shall persevere with its political commitment to bring about a fair, just, democratic and united Malaysia so that the country can rise up to the challenges of the information technology and globalization era and take its rightful place in the international arena.
+Even when it is in power now, DAP will continue to retain its political commitment to bring about a fair, just, democratic and united Malaysia so that the country can rise up to the challenges of the information technology and globalisation era, and also the impact of Industrial Revolution 4.0, to take its rightful place in the international arena.